junggamyeon/JWMarket/README.md

 *   **[JWEconomy](https://github.com/junggamyeon/JWEconomy)** (Required) - Handles all financial transactions.
 *   **[endstone-inventoryui](https://github.com/junggamyeon/endstone-inventoryui)** (Recommended) - For enhanced UI interactions.

-### Setup
-1. Download the latest `endstone-jwmarket` package.
-2. Place it in your server's `plugins` folder.
-3. Ensure **JWEconomy** is also installed and enabled.
-4. Restart your server to generate the configuration files.

 ---

 ## 📜 Commands & Permissions